-• IPv4/6: Mode Defines how the IP address of the device is assigned.
-The assignment can be statically, via DHCP or SLAAC (IPv6 only). • IPv4/6: IP address Must be unique , i.e. may be assigned in the network only once • IPv4: Subnet mask Defines how many devices are directly addressable in the IPv4 network.
-This setting is equal for all the devices.
+• IPv4/6: Mode ode Defines how the IP address of the device is assigned.
+The assignment can be statically, via DHCP or SLAAC (IPv6 only). • IPv4/6: IP address Must be unique , i.e. may be assigned in the network only once • IPv4: Subnet mask Defines how many devices are directly addressable in the IPv4 resetting is equal for all the devices.
 Examples • IPv4/6: Gateway address Is used to resolve addresses during communication between different networks.
 It should contain a valid address within the directly addressable network • IPv4/6: DNS-Server x Is used to resolve a domain name into an address, if e.g. a name (pool.ntp.org) is used for the NTP server.
 Further information • IPv6: Prefix length Is comparable to the subnet mask in IPv4 networks; it is the number of the leftmost bits of the site prefix which need to be identical for direct communication.
 Hostname Individual designation for each device.
 Via the hostname the device can be uniquely identified in the network.
 Therefore, for each device a unique name should be assigned.
-NTP-Server x NTP servers are used as base for time synchronization Modbus TCP enabled If Modbus/TCP communication is not required it may be disabled for security reasons.
-Modbus/TCP port Selection of the TCP port to be used for Modbus/TCP communication.
-Standard setting is 502.
-See also TCP ports .
+NTP-Server x NTP servers are used as base for time synchronization Modbus TCP enabled If Modbus/TCP communication is not required it may be disabled for reasons.
+If Modbus/TCP communication is not required it may be disabled for reasons. • Modbus/TCP port Selection of the TCP port to be used for Modbus/TCP communication setting is 502.
+See also TCP ports.